USF-HII/usf-hii.github.io/pages/hii-hpc.md

-In partnership with [USF Research Computing](http://www.usf.edu/it/research-computing/), the [Health Informatics Institute](http://www.hii.usf.edu) offers the HII-HPC Cluster for its faculty and partners requiring large-scale computational resources for bioinformatics workloads.
+In partnership with [USF Research Computing](http://www.usf.edu/it/research-computing/), the [Health Informatics Institute](http://www.hii.usf.edu) offers the HII-HPC Cluster for large-scale bioinformatics workloads.

-HII-HPC utilizes the Slurm HPC Scheduler to coordinate work over its compute resources.

 ---